 The “Tomatogate” “Experiment”

-Most of us know all about Tomatogate and who articulated the idea that women should be the tomatoes in country music’s radio programming salad.
-What’s important to remember is that the seemingly anecdotal, unscientific “experiment” that led to myths about gender having any impact on station ratings happened in the late 1990s.
+Most of us know all about Tomatogate and the articulated idea that women should be the tomatoes in country music’s radio programming salad.
+What’s important to remember is that the seemingly anecdotal, unscientific, or not-even-supported-with-verifiable-data “experiment” that led to the myths about gender having any impact on station ratings happened in the late 1990s.
 Soon after, that bias left the few stations where it started and began to spread via consultants looking to peddle their new theory to other programmers.

 In the aftermath of Tomatogate, many have admitted that radio stations will try just about anything if they think it will improve ratings.
 Even if some of their solutions or sources could be seen as ethically or academically questionable.
 Nonetheless, it’s no surprise that programmers would consider giving the “just play less women” idea a ‘go’ if they thought it might bring in better numbers.

-We believe that’s how one programmer-turned-consultant’s seemingly bad idea had an opportunity to end up as standard operating procedure at stations across America and ultimately impact national airplay results.
+We believe that’s how one bad idea had an opportunity to end up as standard operating procedure at stations across America and ultimately impact national airplay results.

 Less Independent Programming

 Deregulation allowed for the emergence of conglomerates and centralized decision-making in a way that we hadn’t really encountered prior to the late 90s and early 00s.
 More and more stations were bought by a set of a few big businesses which resulted in less independent programmers and programming overall.

 As the number of people who decided which songs would receive airplay was reduced with every new station cluster, playlists across the country became increasingly homogenized.

 If some of the leaders who landed in those now more limited top spots believed some of the earlier biased theories that eventually became Tomatogate, it undoubtedly would have had an impact.
 What we’ve seen happen over the last 20 years supports the idea that less variation among programmers and playlists ended up creating new obstacles for women trying to be heard.